owid/owid-datasets/datasets/Who Americans spend time with - American Time Use Survey (2009-2019)/README.md

 The time-use data comes from the American Time Use Survey (ATUS), and the classification of activities and relationships relies on the code from Henrik Lindberg, available from <a href="https://gist.github.com/halhen/d969234077c9b70df4c4b8dd902bea38">Lindberg's GitHub Repo</a>.
 All estimates correspond to pooled data for the period 2009-2019, using population weights.

-Following Lindberg, our estimates rely on the ATUS "Who File".
+Estimates rely on the ATUS "Who File".
 This is a file that indicates who was present during each activity recorded.
 People can be counted twice, which means that attending a party with friends and your spouse, for example, would count for both categories.
 Sleeping is excluded.

 <b> Further notes </b>